Telematics Applications for Transport

 The information society is on its way.
 A "digital revolution" is triggering structural changes comparable to last century's industrial revolution with the corresponding high economic stakes.
 The process cannot be stopped and will lead eventually to a knowledge-based economy.

 The Commission's White paper on "Growth, Competitiveness, Employment - The challenges and ways forward into the 21st century" acknowledges the importance of this process, critical to the future of European society.
 It develops a positive vision, stressing that information and communication technologies and related services have the potential to promote steady and sustainable growth, to increase competitiveness, to open new job opportunities and to improve the quality of life of all Europeans.

 The White Paper on Growth, Competitiveness and Employment recognised that "the application of telematics to transport (road, maritime, air) is now becoming an important aspect of Transport infrastructures".

-December 1993: European Council in Brussels back to top
+December 1993: European Council in Brussels

 In December 1993, the European Council meeting in Brussels, examined the White Paper on "Growth, Competitiveness and Employment".
 The Council gave its full political support and requested that reports be prepared by groups of prominent persons, providing concrete recommendations for action.

 The European Council therefore created two high level groups for the two activity areas.
 The group for the information networks was chaired by Commissioner Bangemann, the group for the transport and energy networks was chaired by Vice-President Christophersen.